How to Repair a Broken Bed Pronto

 You stretch and stretch, and you still feel like the day after a rough night before.
 It’s official—you need your bed repaired.

-Not a Broken Bed… Scary Noises, Though
+Maybe Not a Broken Bed Yet… Scary Noises, Though?

 A damaged frame can cause instability, squeaking noises, and uneven mattress support, leading to discomfort and restless sleep.
 Over time, the joints connecting the bed frame components may loosen due to repeated stress, poor assembly, or low-quality materials.